r-pad/zephyr/README.md

 ### Example script to run the network

 To use the network, an example is provided in [notebooks/TestExample.ipynb](https://github.com/r-pad/zephyr_dev/blob/main/notebooks/TestExample.ipynb).
 In the example script, a datapoint is loaded from LM-O dataset provided by the [BOP Challenge](https://bop.felk.cvut.cz/datasets/).
-Despite the complex dataloading code, the following data of the observation and the model point clouds is needed to run the network:
+The pose hypotheses is provided by PPF algorithm (extracted from `ppf_hypos.zip`).
+Despite the complex dataloading code, only the following data of the observation and the model point clouds is needed to run the network:
 * `img`: RGB image, np.ndarray of size (H, W, 3) in np.uint8
 * `depth`: depth map, np.ndarray of size (H, W) in np.float, in meters
 * `cam_K`: camera intrinsic matrix, np.ndarray of size (3, 3) in np.float